UWA-IoT-training/MLBE-IoT/README.md

 ## Draft outline (3 hrs per day)

 ### Day 1
-1. Introductions (Melinda)
+1. Introductions and safety briefing (Melinda)

 2. Elements of a COTS data collection system: microprocessor, sensors, communications, power, storage, code (data and settings), enclosure.
 (Ben's Slides, Aiden?)

-3. Overview of the device and its design intent and business case (Melinda)
+3. Overview of the device and its design intent and business case (Melinda and Barry)

 4. Introduction to breadboards and multimeter.
 Basic topology of circuit.
 (Aiden)